Making your homes warmer

 My Home Energy Switch:

 Turn2Us offers information about benefits that people are entitled to, and they have a search tool for grants, as well.
 They help people in financial need gain access to all sorts of financial help – online, by phone and face-to-face, through their partner organisations.

 Call U-Switch on: 0800 688 8557

 Compare The Market:

 View Compare the Market's guide to switching energy suppliers

 Winter Fuel Allowance:

 The date changes every year as it is made to households with someone over Pension Credit age (66) on or before 5 November each year.
-Most payments are made automatically between November and December for those that are eligible (you get the State Pension, Housing Benefit, Council Tax Reduction, Child Benefit or Universal Credit), and you will receive a letter telling you how much you will get and an estimated payment date.
+Most payments are made automatically between November and December for those who are eligible (who receive State Pension, Housing Benefit, Council Tax Reduction, Child Benefit or Universal Credit).
+You will receive a letter telling you how much you will get and an estimated payment date.